2020 Pharmacy Ownership Business Plan Competition

 Frequently Asked Questions

-Why are SCCP and the Kennedy Pharmacy Innovation Center (KPIC) holding this competition?
+Why are USCCOP and the Kennedy Pharmacy Innovation Center (KPIC) holding this competition?

 How does our team apply to participate?

-Email a list of student team members to Dr. Patti Fabel no later than December 1, 2016.
+Email a list of student team members to Pamela Hite by January 9, 2020

 Where do I submit the business plan?

-All application materials must be submitted electronically to Dr. Patti Fabel by 11:59 p.m.
-EST on March 13, 2017.
+All application materials must be submitted electronically to Dr. Fabel by March 18, 2020

 What is a business plan?